Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase1-Week2/ROS_specialization/README.md

 *__Welcome to the ROS specialization by Robotics Club, IIT(BHU) Varanasi.
-We Aim to deliver a Beginner Level of Understanding to ROS to get you started with projects so Get ready to dive into the thrilling world of Robot Operating System (ROS) – the ultimate brain behind our mechanical pals!
+We Aim is to deliver structered Beginner Level Understanding of ROS to get you started with projects so Get ready to dive into the thrilling world of Robot Operating System (ROS) – the ultimate brain behind our mechanical pals!
 ROS is the secret sauce that brings robots to life, turning them into your very own loyal sidekicks.
 With ROS, you'll unlock a world of endless possibilities and become the master of your own robot army.
 So, put on your lab coat and get ready to unleash the power of ROS – let the robotic revolution begin!__*

 <img src= "https://github.com/panchal-harsh/Robotics-Camp-2023/blob/main/Phase1-Week2/ROS_specialization/images/MEME1.jpg" width=50% height =50%>